 “Thank you, Nancy, for his preschool foundation.
 You are always in our thoughts and hearts.
-We appreciate the “Gift of Time” for Thomas now that he is in his senior year of high school.
-It was proven to be the right choice.
+Thomas is now in his senior year of high school.
 He is getting ready to attend Dartmouth University in August 2019.” paraphrased from information provided by Thomas’ Mother.

 Thomas a Tom Thumb Preschool Graduate – Class of 2006

 Brother, Mom & Thomas

 Please Join Us in Congratulating Thomas and Wishing him Continued Success in Making his Dreams Real!